Balance & Experience

 We provide a comprehensive employment law advice service to businesses, charities and organisations of all types.

 The Senior Members of our Employment Team are Solicitor and Partner Geoff Lamb and Consultant, Peter Norbury.
 If you would like us to review your existing contracts and policies or assist you in drafting new ones, please telephone us for more information.
 In most cases we are able to undertake the project for you at a fixed fee to be agreed once we are able to establish your requirements.

-Geoff recognises the impact having to take disciplinary action against employees can have on your organisation and we are here to help you through what can become a minefield.
+Both Peter and Geoff recognise the impact having to take disciplinary action against employees can have on your organisation and we are here to help you through what can become a minefield.
 When you find yourself as an employer having to take disciplinary action against an employee or to consider staff redundancies, it is important to ensure that you carry out the process in a procedurally correct manner.
 We can assist in reviewing evidence and providing advice as to how to deal with a disciplinary hearing or redundancy consultation.
 For pricing information in relation to unfair/wrongful dismissal claims please see below.

 We offer specialist advice to employers and employees facing tricky disciplinary and dismissal situations.
 We also represent parties in unfair dismissal and other claims before the Employment Tribunal.
 In redundancy situations it is vital that correct and fair procedures are followed.
 We can guide you through this often complex area.
 We also advise businesses and affected employees when TUPE situations arise.